Cooking with Mamma C

 Are you ready?

-Cover and cook on low for 30 minutes.
+2. Cover and set it to cook on low for eight hours.

 More slow cooker recipes